luseleafpaper/unix26-hw2/README.md

 * part4b.cgi - This file combines part4b.top and who.output as inputs for the table converter.
 * part4b.top - This text file contains some XML tags that the table converter uses.
-* tt2ht1.c - this program is the table converter.
+* tt2ht2.c - this program is the table converter.
 It creates an html table from a text table, and can be configured using tags in the xml
+* tt2ht2 - the compiled command

+#Part 5

+The relevant files for part 3 are:

+* part5b.cgi - This file combines part4b.top and who.output as inputs for the table converter.
+* tt2ht3.c - this program is the table converter.
+It creates an html table from a text table, and can be configured using tags in the xml
-* tt2ht1 - the compiled command
+* tt2ht3 - the compiled command